 A personal pension, also called a private pension, is a long-term investment product designed for saving for retirement that you set up yourself.
 This is different to a workplace pension, which is set up by your employer.

-A projection is an estimate of how an investment might perform in future, based on current trends.
+A projection is an estimate of how an investment might perform in the future, based on current trends.
 However, a projection does not guarantee future performance.

 Protected rights pension